Factor-64/RA2Snes/README.md

 Download the latest version of [QUsb2Snes](https://github.com/Skarsnik/QUsb2snes/releases).

-Plug the SD2Snes into your computer (Linux users may need to allow Serial Port communications to allow communication between QUsb2Snes and SD2Snes).
+Plug the SD2Snes into your computer (Linux users may need to allow Serial Port communications to enable communication between QUsb2Snes and SD2Snes).

 Run both QUsb2Snes and RA2Snes.